 How does one lead others to find the middle?

 Third You will often find it helpful during this discourse to ask each side to direct their comments to you versus at each other to create a conversation of building their case with you versus arguing their case with each other.
 The discourse will still be emotional but not as personal.
 Start this transition by saying, “I’ve got an idea.
-It is obvious you each have strong opinions on this matter so let’s make this about the issue at hand and not about each other.
-To do this I’d like each of you to build your business case with me.
+You each have strong opinions on this matter, so let’s make this about the issue at hand and not about each other.
+To do this, I’d like each of you to build your business case with me.
 You will each have an orderly chance to state your thoughts and rebuttals.
 How does that sound?
 Jane, why don’t we start with your position and then Jim, we’ll give you a chance to state your case.
 Then we’ll work on the rebuttals.
 As a demonstration of mutual respect and an acknowledgment that you both appreciate each other’s honorable intentions, I ask each of you to listen for understanding and to hear points of common ground.
 Jane, please start.”

 Fourth, help each person identify the common ground by acknowledging them as they are made.
-This helps to create a climate of conciliation versus separation.
+This step helps to create a climate of conciliation versus separation.

-Leading through conflict is the challenge of helping the team make the best decision from the diverse choices while not stifling the individual’s innovative thoughts or ideas.
+Leading through conflict is the challenge of helping the team make the best decision from diverse choices while not stifling the individual’s innovative thoughts or ideas.
 It’s not about being the loudest voice in the room.